The History of Peet’s Coffee

 Alfred Peet was born in the Netherlands on March 10, 1920.
 He cut his teeth in the coffee industry, caring for the roasting and grinding machinery at the small coffee company his father owned, B. Koorn & Company.

 Working in his father’s company blossomed into a full passion for the coffee and tea trade.
 Mr. Peet opted to forego college, moving to London in the 1930s to pursue his passion by apprenticing at Twinings.
-He went on to work as a tea taster in Indonesia, at that time called the Dutch East Indies.
+He went on to work as a tea taster in Indonesia.
 It was there he fell in love with the syrupy richness of dark-roasted Indonesian coffee and aspired to introduce such exceptional qualities to the coffee-drinking public.

 In 1955, Mr. Peet moved to San Francisco to work for a coffee importer.
 There, he was dismayed to discover that Americans were drinking inferior coffee.
 This is what inspired him to bring a new perspective on coffee to the United States.